Jonathon-Fleming/ToxPi-GIS/README.md

 * Data must be limited to the USA
 * Source column for data must be formatted Latitude, Longitude
 * Column labeled Name must be present in data
+* Slice names must not contain a special character followed by a number
 * Windows Operating System
 * Lyrx file must be output to a separate location folder for new maps, else it will overwrite the previous map layers within the geodatabase